fullcalendar/fullcalendar-docs/_docs-v4/event-source/EventSource-refetch.md

 eventSource.refetch()
 </div>

 Must be called on an Event Source instance.
-See [getEventSources](Calendar-getEventSources) and [getEventSourceId](Calendar-getEventSourceId).
+See [getEventSources](Calendar-getEventSources) and [getEventSourceById](Calendar-getEventSourceById).